flare-foundation/attestation-client/deployment/README.md

 - `credentials.json.secure` - encrypted credentials (using encryption key as defined in `credentials/configuration.json`).
 - `credentials.key` - decryption instructions.
 - `templates` - subfolder with configurations as templates where credentials are indicated by stubs of the form `${credential_name}`.
-Parts of configs that don't concern credentials can be edited directly.
+Parts of configs that do not concern credentials can be edited directly.

 Secure credential configs work as follows: A process in a Docker container first identifies how the credentials in `filecredentials.json.secure` can be decrypted from the file `credentials.key`.
 Then the credential stubs in templates are filled in.
 The process reads configs and credentials from the rendered template structure in memory.